-This Plant Hazard & Risk Assessment does not eliminate the Owner/Operator responsibility to maintain the Mobile Plant as per OH & S Regulations Victoria 2017/National Standards for Plant (NOHSC).

-This assessment provides information that is based on an inspection that was made on the date noted on the assessment cover sheet.
+TDiscelaimetazard & Risk Assessment does not eliminate the Owner/Operator responsibility to maintain the Mobile Plant as per OH & S Regulations Victoria 2017/National Standards for Plant (Noise Mobile Plant Hazard & Risk Assessment does not eliminate the Owner/Operator responsibility to maintain the Mobile Plant as per OH & S Regulations Victoria 2017/National Standards for Plant T(NOISE) sment provides information that is based on an inspection that was made on the date noted on the assessment cover sheet.
+If any addition, alteration or modification has been made to this in a site sempliar resides informational date; have noted in the assessment cover sheet.
 If any addition, alteration or modification has been made to this mobile item plant subsequent to that date, it may not confirm to a satisfactory level of acceptance.